ahrenstein/docker-cryptodip-bot/README.md

 --------------------
 I run this bot full time against my own personal Coinbase Pro and Gemini accounts, however I make no warranties that the bot will function.
 It could crash and miss a dip, or it could detect and buy a dip before the floor.
-So far it has done well for me but your mileage may vary.
+So far it has done well for me, but your mileage may vary.
 As with any open source code: **USE THIS BOT AT YOUR OWN RISK!**

 Dip Detection
 -------------
-The bot runs in hourly cycles.
+The bot checks the price in a configurable cycle.
 Each cycle the bot will check the price of the specified cryptocurrency.
 It will then compare the average price of the previous 7 days worth of price history to the configured dip percentage.
 If the current price is the configured percentage lower than the price average it will buy the cryptocurrency in the specified amount of USD.